How do I find people for research?

 tl;dr: The way forward will depend on (i) if you need people who are in or out of your audience and (ii) whether you have a budget (or not).

-Who you need to participate in your research 100% depends on your objectives – aka what is it that you want to find out?
+Who you need to participate in your research 100% depends on your objectives – ie what is it that you want to find out?

-This boils down to whether you need participants who are ‘in’ or ‘out’ of your audience (explained more fully below as ‘proximity’).
+This boils down to whether you need participants who are ‘in’ or ‘out’ of your network – whether they are figuratively near you or futher away from you (explained more fully below as ‘proximity’).

-How you go about finding participants will largely depend on budget (or lack of).
+The other factor which will determine how you go about finding participants is budget (or lack of).

 Proximity

-For much of the research a startup needs – like customer discovery or testing an MVP – you can use people who are close to you e.g. they are part of your network, your waiting list or your following.
-Let’s think of this as your audience.
+For much of the research a startup needs – like customer discovery or testing an MVP – you can use people who are close to you e.g. they are part of your network, they are on your waiting list or within your following.
+Let’s think of this collectively as your ‘audience’.
 It is likely that many of your audience members fit very well with your ideal customer profile (ICP).

 Depending on the size of your audience, they should be easier to reach and more willing to help.